Tricked-dev/tricked.dev/src/pages/about.md

 - Eminence in shadow
 - Bocchie The Rock
 - A certain scientific railgun
+- 「Oshi no ko」
 - Apothocary diaries
+- You and i are polar opposites
 - And of-course the entire EVA franchise !!

+i am actively keeping a watch on new releases and watching them weekly

 Manhwa list these are all very popular in the Manhwa/Webtoon community but might peak your interest if you havent given them a shot they are free to read almost everywhere.
 - The Greatest estate developer